-Yes, there is a law in Texas against leaving your keys in the ignition of your vehicle and thus you could be penalized for doing so.
+There is a law in Texas against leaving your keys in the ignition of your vehicle and thus you could be penalized for doing so.

-The Texas Department of Motor Vehicles (DMV) notes on their site that not only is it illegal to leave your keys in your unattended vehicle, but if your vehicle is stolen with the keys in it, your insurance company may not cover your loss.
+The Texas Department of Motor Vehicles (DMV) notes on its site that not only is it illegal to leave your keys in your unattended vehicle, but if your vehicle is stolen with the keys in it, your insurance company may not cover your loss.

-The law they are citing is under Section 545.404 of the Texas Transportation Code, which is titled Unattended Motor Vehicle.
-Here it states that an driver may not leave the vehicle unattended without:
+The law they are citing is under Section 545.404 of the Texas Transportation Code, “Unattended Motor Vehicle.”
+It states that a driver may not leave the vehicle unattended without:

-(2) locking the ignition;
+(2) Locking the ignition

-(3) removing the key from the ignition;
+(3) Removing the key from the ignition

-(4) setting the parking brake effectively; and
+(4) Setting the parking brake effectively